-CADS Piled Wall Suite consists of a series of dynamically linked software modules for the analysis and design of embedded walls in concrete or steel.
-The program is a practical design tool for engineers, allowing them to explore the effects of changing construction stages with ease.
+CADS Piled Wall Suite consists of a series of dynamically linked software modules for the analysis and design of embedded walls in concrete or steel in accordance with both the Eurocodes and British Standards.
+The program is a practical design tool for engineers, allowing them to explore the effects of changing construction stages with ease and provides the figures needed to complete the handover certificate..

 PWS has an exciting new single screen interface to make navigation through the input process even simpler.
 Tabbed dialogs laid out in a logical and chronological order, provide an intuitive input experience.